opensearch-project/documentation-website/_observing-your-data/alerting/triggers.md

 `ctx.trigger.id` | String | The trigger ID.
 `ctx.trigger.name` | String | The trigger name.
 `ctx.trigger.severity` | String | The trigger severity.
-`ctx.trigger.condition`| Object | Contains the Painless script used when creating the monitor.
+`ctx.trigger.condition`| Object | Contains the Painless script used when the monitor was created.
 `ctx.trigger.condition.script.source` | String | The language used to define the script.
 Must be Painless.
 `ctx.trigger.condition.script.lang` | String | The script used to define the trigger.
 `ctx.trigger.actions`| Array | An array with one element that contains information about the action the monitor needs to trigger.